What are my rights as a research participant?

 Your rights and safety are further protected by:

-Federal regulations, which requires that clinical trials are done ethically and you rights and safety are protected
+- Federal regulations, which requires that clinical trials are done ethically and your rights and safety are protected

-Ongoing monitoring by research teams and study sponsors
+- Ongoing monitoring by research teams and study sponsors for compliance

 Find more resources